University of Wyoming Data & Information Overview

-U of Wyoming landed the #412 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+UW landed the #496 spot in College Factual's 2023 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,241 colleges and universities across the nation to determine this ranking.
 This is an improvement over the previous year, when UW held the #751 spot on the Best Overall Colleges list.

-Out of the 1 colleges in Wyoming, U of Wyoming is ranked at #1.
+Out of the 7 colleges in Wyoming, UW is ranked at #1.

 Average Test Scores

-About 14% of students accepted to U of Wyoming submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 520 and 650.
-Math scores were between 520 and 640.
+About 33% of students accepted to UW submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 520 and 620.
+Math scores were between 520 and 620.

 University of Wyoming Faculty